-h) If there are any pro rata allocations of liabilities or payments, the transferring attorney will have to facilitate the said calculations between the relevant parties as the Municipality will continue to bill the current account holder until the transfer of the property is finalized, i) Upon completion of the transfer of the property, Ray Nkonyeni Local Municipality reserves the right to terminate the supply of electricity to an ERF where there are no completed Service Level Agreements, non-payment of the required deposits and Reconnection Fees and non-submission of Notice of Termination of Electricity Supply forms from the previous owner or account holder.
+h) If there are any pro rata allocations of liabilities or payments, the transferring attorney will have to facilitate the said calculations between the relevant parties as the Municipality will continue to bill the current account holder until the transfer of the property is finalized. i) Upon completion of the transfer of the property, Ray Nkonyeni Local Municipality reserves the right to terminate the supply of electricity to an ERF where there are no completed Service Level Agreements, non-payment of the required deposits and Reconnection Fees and non-submission of Notice of Termination of Electricity Supply forms from the previous owner or account holder.

-32. COST OF COLLECTION
+32. COST OF COLLECTION/ENFORCEMENT

-All costs of legal process, including interest, service discontinuation costs and costs associated with consumer care, debt collection or credit control, wherever applicable, are for the account of the debtor.
+All costs of legal process, the service of any form of Notices, including interest, service discontinuation costs and costs associated with consumer care, debt collection or credit control, wherever applicable, are for the account of the debtor.